adamrefaey/laravel-hybrid-spa/README.md

     2. **Four global JS variables**:
         1. `window.__SHARED_STATE__`: This is where the shared state is injected.
             - You can rename this variable in the config file.
-            - To control its value, You can create a class that extends the `MustafaRefaey\LaravelHybrid\RetrievesSharedState` interface, then update `shared-state-handler` in the config file, accordingly.
+            - To control its value, You can create a class that extends the `MustafaRefaey\LaravelHybridSpa\RetrievesSharedState` interface, then update `shared-state-handler` in the config file, accordingly.
         2. `window.__PAGE_STATE__`: This is where the page state is injected.
             - You can rename this variable in the config file.